Master of Marine Affairs

 Overview

-The typical course load for a graduate student during the fall and spring semesters ranges from 9 to 15 hours and should take into consideration needs for employment, research time, and outside commitments.
+The typical course load for a full-time graduate student during the fall and spring semesters ranges from three to five courses and should take into consideration needs for employment, research time, and outside commitments.
 In order to graduate within one year MMA students must take 15 credits per semester, for a total of 30 credits.
 Up to six credits may also be earned by examination for professional credentials or proven experiential learning.